18 years of age or older?

 Gamers may also create a public challenge, inviting foes or friends to battle it out.
 The challenge section is listed on the menu too.
 Fill in the game mode, currency, visibility, fee, and server region to create a lobby for the public challenge.
 When another player accepts the challenge, he enters a virtual fight with the challenge poster.

 Skins are digital goods, available within CS:GO gameplay.
-Players may use skins as a virtual currency to place a stake on a match’s outcome.
-Valve owns and manages a website called Steam.
+Players may use skins as a virtual currency to place a stake in a match’s outcome.
+Valve owns and manages the massive game store platform, Steam.
 It is a digital marketplace, which allows buying, selling, and trading for skins.
-In 2013, the game developer included skin rewards as an update to CS:GO, allowing players to accumulate the digital goods while playing.
+In 2013, the game developer included skin rewards as an update to CS:GO, allowing players to accumulate digital goods while playing.
 Initially, Valve created skins to improve player interaction, prompting gamers to trade amongst each other in the CS:GO and Steam community.

 With the value of some skins at thousands of dollars, third-party websites are popping up, allowing players to use skins for gambling on matches, which is against Valve’s policies.
 Many of these sites permit high-value skins transactions, including cash payments for the virtual currency.
 Experts estimate the skins market is worth about $5 billion.
 Like the stock market, investors buy low and sell for a profit, making tons of cash in the process.